mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Reinforcement Learning has been used in various applications such as robotics, game playing, recommendation systems, etc. Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.

 {class: information}
 This is a common theme in this book: if I don't love a topic or I don't have much practical experience with it, I generally don't write about it or cover it lightly with references for further study.
-I used RL a few years ago on a project at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.
+I have limited experience using RL professionally, mostly for a project a few years ago at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.

 ## Overview

 Reinforcement Learning is a type of machine learning that is concerned with decision-making in dynamic, uncertain environments.
-RL uses the concept of an agent, which interacts with its environment by taking actions and receiving feedback in the form of rewards or penalties.
-The goal of the agent is to learn a policy, which is a mapping from states of the environment to actions with the goal of maximizing the expected cumulative reward over time.
+RL uses the concept of an agent which interacts with its environment by taking actions and receiving feedback in the form of rewards or penalties.
+The goal of the agent is to learn a policy which is a mapping from states of the environment to actions with the goal of maximizing the expected cumulative reward over time.

 There are several key components to RL: